rmaniv/smensebse/README.md

 # smensebse

+*This entire repository was just created to while I was searching for people talking about NSE SME Emerge and BSE SME on Twitter. https://twitter.com/vinamrsachdeva/status/1620182097595072512*

 ## Purpose

 An attempt to consolidate relevant data on SMEs listed on **NSE SME Emerge** and **BSE SME**.